ngc7331/docker-compose/README.md

 Therefore, the port is set to be changeable by environment variable `PORT_BITTORRENT` and default to 6881.
 You can change it to any port you like.

 Do not forget to change the port in QBittorrent's settings as well.

+## Extra mountpoints
+Sometimes it is useful to mount some extra directories to QBittorrent container, for example, to download torrents directly to media library managed by Jellyfin.

+To implement this, `docker-compose.mnt.<extra>.yml` is provided.
+You can use them as described in [extra compose files](#extra-compose-files).